outside-docs/career-ladder/engineer1.md

 - 10% - Learn about and maintain best practices

 ## Experience
-- High level understanding of web architecture, databases and operating systems
+- Foundational understanding of architecture, databases and operating systems